Mitigating the barren plateau problem in linear optics: Bosonic and fermionic linear optics

 where $T = \cos^2 \theta$ for $\theta \in [0,2 \pi)$ is the transmission of the beamsplitter.
 In both cases we have provided the Fock space unitary $U$ and the corresponding linear transformation $u$.

 In practice, these interferometers are constructed from a network of phase shifters and 50:50 beamsplitters only.
 There exist multiple universal interferometer layouts that can encode any $u \in \mathrm{U}(N)$, e.g.~\cite{PhysRevLett.73.58,Clements:16,Fldzhyan:20}, however this does not mean that the interferometer is a universal quantum computer, as only $U$ of the form in Eq.~\eqref{eq:unitary} can be generated and ones describing interactions between photons or particle non-conservation are not possible.
-For universal quantum computing with linear optics, a non-deterministic approached must be used such as the KLM protocol~\cite{KLM,PhysRevA.65.012314,Kok_Lovett_2010}.
+For universal quantum computing with linear optics, a non-deterministic approached must be used~\cite{KLM,PhysRevA.65.012314,Kok_Lovett_2010}.